 For our next project we went back to the drawing board to evaluate other options and decided on Xamarin.
 Like PhoneGap, Xamarin allows you to share code across multiple mobile platforms.
 Unlike PhoneGap, however, Xamarin addresses the major drawbacks we encountered, which I describe below.

-Because PhoneGap is free, and Xamarin requires an up-front investment, your boss may wonder, “Is it worth it?”
+Adopting a new development platform might require a significant time investment, and your boss may wonder, “Is it worth it?”
 In this post I explain the major moving parts of Xamarin and how they provide significant benefits.

 The Business Argument for Xamarin